spinnaker/spinnaker.github.io/community/contributing/managing-deprecations.md

 A deprecation must be announced at least 1 release cycle in advance of when the functionality will be removed; however, a less aggressive window should generally be used.
 Deprecation announcements should be added to the [Next Release Preview page](/community/releases/next-release-preview) with a link to the relevant GitHub issue as well as links to any other supporting documentation, such as configuration or migration docs.

-Once the preceding Spinnaker version has been released, you are encouraged to remove the deprecated code from the codebase as soon as possible, so that sufficient time can given to fixing edge cases that may arise from the removal before the next Spinnaker release.
+Once the Spinnaker version with the deprecation announcement gets released, you are encouraged to remove the deprecated code from the codebase as soon as possible.
+This gives you and others sufficient time to fix edge cases that may arise from the removal before the next Spinnaker release.

 [1^]: Automated migrations are not always possible.
 In lieu of a migration, documentation must be provided on how to migrate installations.